 Capella University- Master’s in Clinical Mental Health Counseling (with distinction)

 Chippewa Valley Technical College- Substance Abuse Counselor In-Training License (Wisconsin)

 University of Wisconsin-Stout-Bachelor’s in Early Childhood Education and Coaching Authorization

 Licenses, Certifications or Trainings in the following:

-- 40 hours of continued education every two years in the state of Iowa for co-occurring disorders since 2006.
+40 hours of continued education every two years in the state of Iowa for co-occurring disorders, substance use disorders, mental health disorders, EMDR specific education, and personal training education since 2006.